LJPZebra/OLU/README.md

 ## BUILDING INSTRUCTIONS:

+We provide here a comprehensive online tutorial that features step-by-step builtding instructions with 3D animations, illustrations of the construction process, detailed information on the underlying physical principles, and rationale for component selection.
+This tutorial, combined with the availability of the commercially connectorized broadband optical fiber, aims to enhance the accessibility and affordability of multiphoton light-sheet microscopy.

 1. [Build first a multicolor one-photon version of the microscope](1P_Multicolor_System.md) with fiber delivery of lasers in the visible spectrum with a standard single mode optical fiber technology.